 The Oxford Living Wage is an hourly minimum pay that promotes liveable earnings for all workers and recognises the high cost of living in Oxford.
-For 2021-22 the rate is £10.31 an hour.
-If an employee works a 37 hour week, this would mean a minimum annual pay of £19,836.
+For 2023-24 the rate is £11.35 per hour.

 The rate of pay is set annually and linked to the Living Wage Foundation’s Real Living Wage.
 Oxford City Council has set the rate at 95% of the London Living Wage.

 The City Council runs an employer recognition scheme and encourages employers who pay the Oxford Living Wage to accredit so they can get wider recognition.

 Receiving a liveable wage that covers household and family costs is one of the most important reasons why employees work hard and stay with their employers.

 The Oxford Living Wage has been created to promote liveable earnings for workers.
 It reflects the fact that Oxford is one of the most expensive cities to live in the UK, and helps accredited employers demonstrate they value their workforce.
 With expensive housing in the city, many workers have to choose between spending more money to live in the city, or more on travel to get to work.

 The Oxford Living Wage has grown out of the Living Wage Foundation’s campaign which began 25 years ago, to secure a living wage not just a minimum wage.
 The Foundation’s campaign has found Living Wage employers have seen significant improvement in their reputation, staff retention, staff motivation and manager-staff relationships.

 - 80% of employers believe that the Living Wage has improved their staff’s quality of work

 - better loyalty and customer service, and fewer complaints

 - better retention of staff and lower human resources costs